rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 Our API had a notion of “workout finalization,” after which, a workout’s metrics would be min-max’d, summed, averaged, and cleaned before reporting secondary statistics like achievements and streaks.

-So, we’d usually ignore the output of the publisher backing the finalization request and then, if successful, concatenate another publisher—of a _different_ output type—to fetch any finalization-dependent metadata.
+So, we’d ignore the output of the publisher backing the finalization request and then, if successful, concatenate another publisher—of a _different_ output type—to fetch any finalization-dependent metadata.

 Some issues shake out when mirroring this in the above gist by `append`ing another element.